cameron-leeds/cameron-leeds.github.io/index.md

 ## [](#header-2)About me

-* Engineer currently looking for new opportunities.
+* Engineer/Manager currently looking for new opportunities.